 If you’re a Wall Street banker, you might be eating lobster for breakfast and gold for dessert, but Leonardo DiCaprio made you guys look really mean and stupid.
 Meanwhile, if you’re a kind-hearted school teacher, odds are Bradley Cooper is going to fall in love with you in his new romantic comedy.

 The title of “teacher” is so deified in this country that they are always first on the list of underappreciated careers.
 There are companies that would pay millions upon millions (that they could easily afford) for that kind of PR.

 For the last 20 years, teachers have been mentioned, if not directly pandered to, in every State of the Union Address.
-This puts them at the same status as the Middle East and homelessness.
+This puts them at the same status as the Middle East.

 In the end, teachers directly shape the future.
 There is no amount of monetary gain that could match the joy of teaching a child a lesson that they will remember just long enough to parrot back on a standardized test.

 Even better, you can fully impact a student’s life!
 All you have to do is spend countless hours on and off the clock, provide materials and criteria that your district does not, and be ready to start over completely anew every year.